Cycling Noto, Japan: Part 1

 The first challenge was to figure out how to transport the Birdy itself.
 I have tried looking for a suitcase that could fit the Birdy, but all options would have required me to do quite a bit of disassembly.
 After extensive research, I chose to go with a padded bag for the following reasons:

-The Birdy can be folded in its natural form without removing the wheels.
-This means that the most sensitive parts of the bike such as the rear derailleur and chain are already protected by virtue of the Birdy's fold itself.
-The only thing I had to remove was the rear rack and saddle which wasn't much of a problem.
+• The Birdy’s most sensitive components such as the rear derailleur and chain are already protected by virtue of the Birdy's fold itself.
+I only had to remove the rear rack and saddle.

-The padded bag that I used was the Dahon carry bag which I managed to find at USJ Cycles.
-Another great option in a similar size is the Tern Stow Bag.
-The version of the Dahon bag that I got had a big graphic of a bicycle on one side so it was quite obvious what was being transported.
-I also added an external luggage strap to keep things together just in case.
-The overall weight was around 17kg, which was safely under the 30kg weight limit.
+• I used the Dahon carry bag, while another great option in a similar size is the Tern Stow Bag.
+I added an external luggage strap to keep things together, leaving the overall weight around 17kg, which was safely under my flight’s 30kg weight limit.

-I could check this in with my airlines as sports equipment and they will treat it as oversized luggage.
-This means that it will be the last item that gets brought into the plane and usually handled manually.
-And since the overall package isn't that heavy, it means that it'll be easier for the airport baggage handlers to treat it well (which they did).
+• I could check this in with my airlines as sports equipment i.e. oversized luggage.
+Since the overall package isn't that heavy, it was easier for baggage handlers to treat it well (which they did).

 Kanazawa: Our starting point